iraiosub/riboseq-flow/README.md

         - `*.before_dedup.csv`
         - `*.after_dedup.csv`
     - `multiqc_tables` contains tsv files with sample summary metrics for multiQC
-    - `read_fate` contains sample-specific html files tracking read fate through the pipeline steps, a visualisation that helps understanding useful reads yield and troubleshooting.
+    - `read_fate` contains sample-specific html files tracking read fate through the pipeline steps, a visualisation that helps understanding the yield of useful reads and troubleshooting.
     - `pca` contains PCA plots and rlog-normalised count tables.
 Only produced if 3 samples or more are analysed.
     - `rust_analysis` contains [`RUST`](https://www.nature.com/articles/ncomms12915) metafootprint analysis, with plots showing the Kullback–Leibler divergence (K–L) profiles stratified by read length, using the inferred P-sites.
 - `featurecounts` contains gene-level quantification of the UMI deduplicated alignments to the genome